havardh/workflow/readme.md

 };
 ```

-The layout file contains a lot of detail, but the main points are the three `app`
+The layout file contains a lot of detail, but the main points are the `args` property at the top
-blocks containing the definition for how to open the three various programs.
+and the  three `apps` containing the definition for how to open the three various programs.

-Each `app` block has a _name_ and some _arguments_.
-The `Atom` program,
-being an text editor, takes a file and a base folder to open.
-The `XTerm` terminal
-accepts a _command_, a _directory_ to execute the command from and a list of _arguments_
-to the command.
+Each `workspace` specifies an optional list of arguments, in this case a single argument called
+`file`.
+These arguments will be available to the rest of the configuration.

+Each 'app' has a single important property, the `open` function.
+This method tells
+`workflow` how to open the app.
+In addition to the `open` function the app can specify
+a number of application specific properties. `workflow` will use the arguments for the configuration
+and construct all the application specific properties.
+They will be passed to the `open` function to
+construct a single command used for opening the app.

 To start this layout run the `yarn start` command with the layout and the source file as an
 argument.
+Try the following...

 ```
 yarn start -- jsTest add.js